The New Zealand Institute

 8.0 Composition of Council

 The affairs of the Institute shall be managed by a Council, assisted by officers to be appointed as prescribed by the Rules.
-The Council shall be chosen from Fellows only, and shall consist of the President, the Vice-President, and six Fellows.
+The Council shall be chosen from Fellows only, and shall consist of the President, the Vice-President, and at least six Fellows.

 8.1 Term of Council